Pechente/kirby-password-guard/README.md

 ### Template

 You can overwrite the template for the password form by creating the file `site/templates/password-guard.php`.
-Here's a minimal example of this file needs to include:
+Here's a minimal example of what this file needs to include:

 ```php
 <!DOCTYPE html>